pzoechner/iaeste-cer-summer-app/PLUGINS.md

 [Website](https://wordpress.org/plugins/display-posts-shortcode/) | [Usage](https://github.com/billerickson/display-posts-shortcode)

 ## All In One WP Migration
 We use this plugin to create backups of the installation.
-It also can handle migrations in case we decide to move the installation to another server ot URL.
+It also can handle migrations in case we decide to move the installation to another server or URL.

 [Website](https://wordpress.org/plugins/all-in-one-wp-migration/)